ManishKumarSinha/challenge/README.md

    - Alerts & Dashboards:
        Configure alert systems and dashboards (In DataDog) to monitor critical metrics like transaction failures, server health, response times, and database load.

+Use Karate framework
+  - Essential for testing web services, It ensures that the web services work as expected in a variety of scenarios.